amirco/MedicalAppointmentScheduler/README.md

 # Medical Appointment Scheduler

-A medical appointment scheduling system with a REST API and console client.
+A medical appointment scheduling system with a REST API, web interface, and console client.

 ## Prerequisites